rimsan/Holarchy/README.md

 ## Examples

 Holarchy solves a problem of bulding long scrollable layouts (like forms) without Autolayout/UITableView/UICollectionView.
-As for now only one class is available - 'HOLVerticalFlowView'.
+As for now only one class is available - 'HOLVerticalFlowBuilder'.
 With this class you can build vertical layouts, adding views one by one.

 **Few remarks about how it works**
 * When you add a view to layout - it will be shrinked to the full width of FlowView (like UITableViewCell).